-Although we did highlight that some of our relations' indices are meant to be seen as inputs whilst others are supposed to be outputs, we have not yet made this relationship formal.
-This fact was seldom used in the proofs so far but all of these typing relations are indeed functional when seen as various (binary or ternary) relations.
-Which means that if two typing derivations exist for some fixed arguments (seen as inputs) then the other arguments (seen as outputs) are equal to each other.
+Although we did highlight that some of our relations' indices are meant to be seen as inputs whilst others are supposed to be outputs, we have not yet made this relationship formal because this fact was seldom used in the proofs so far.
+Functionality can be expressed by saying that given a typing relation, if two typing derivations exist for some fixed arguments (seen as inputs) then the other arguments (seen as outputs) are equal to each other.

-- Definition 29.
-We say that a relation R of type $\Pi(ri:RI).II \to O(ri) \to Set$ is functional if for all relevant inputs ri, all pairs of irrelevant inputs ii_1 and ii_2 and for all pairs of outputs o_1 and o_2 , if both $R(ri, ii_1, o_1)$ and $R(ri, ii_2, o_2)$ hold then $o_1 \equiv o_2$. - ▶ Lemma 30.
-The Typing Relations for VAR and INFER are functional when seen as relations with relevant inputs the context and the scrutinee (either a VAR or an INFER), irrelevant inputs their USAGE annotation and outputs the inferred TYPEs. - ▶ Lemma 31.
+391 Definition 32.
+We say that a relation R of type $\Pi(ri : RI).II \to O(ri) \to Set$ is functional if 392 for all relevant inputs ri, all pairs of irrelevant inputs ii_1 and ii_2 and for all pairs of outputs o_1 and 393 o_2 , if both $R(ri, ii_1, o_1)$ and $R(ri, ii_2, o_2)$ hold then $o_1 \equiv o_2$.

+Lemma 33.
+The Typing Relations for VAR and INFER are functional when seen as relations with relevant inputs the context and the scrutinee (either a VAR or an INFER), irrelevant inputs their USAGE annotation and outputs the inferred TYPEs.

+Lemma 34.
 The Typing Relations for VAR, INFER, CHECK and ENV are functional when seen as relations with relevant inputs all of their arguments except for one of the USAGE annotation or the other.
 This means that given a USAGE annotation (whether the input one or the output one) and the rest of the arguments, the other USAGE annotation is uniquely determined.

-8 Typechecking
+401 8 Typechecking

-- Theorem 32 (Decidability of Typechecking).
-Type-inference for INFER and Type-checking for CHECK are decidable.
-In other words, given a NAT k, γ a CONTEXT $k$ and Γ a USAGE $\gamma$, - 1. for all INFER_k t, we can decide if there is a TYPE σ and Δ a USAGE, such that $\Gamma \vdash t \in \sigma \boxtimes \Delta$ - 2. for all TYPE σ and CHECK_k t, we can decide if there is Δ a USAGE_v such that $\Gamma \vdash \sigma \ni t \boxtimes \Delta$.
+402 Theorem 35 (Decidability of Typechecking).
+Type-inference for INFER and Type-checking for 403 CHECK are decidable.
+In other words, given a NAT k, γ a CONTEXT_k and Γ a USAGE_γ,

+404 1. for all INFER_k t, we can decide if there is a TYPE σ and Δ a USAGE_y such that $\Gamma \vdash t \in \sigma \boxtimes \Delta$

+405 2. for all TYPE σ and CHECK_k t, we can decide if there is Δ a USAGE_y such that $\Gamma \vdash \sigma \ni t \boxtimes \Delta$.

-Proof.
-The proof proceeds by mutual induction on the raw terms, using inversion lemmas to dismiss the impossible cases, using auxiliary lemmas showing that typechecking of VARs and PATTERNs also is decidable and relies heavily on the functionality of the various relations involved.
+406 Proof.
+The proof proceeds by mutual induction on the raw terms, using inversion lemmas to dismiss 407 the impossible cases, using auxiliary lemmas showing that typechecking of VARs and PATTERNs also 408 is decidable and relies heavily on the functionality of the various relations involved.

-One of the benefits of having a formal proof of a theorem in Agda is that the theorem actually has computational content and may be run: the proof is a decision procedure.
+409 One of the benefits of having a formal proof of a theorem in Agda is that the theorem actually 410 has computational content and may be run: the proof is a decision procedure.

-Example 33.
+Example 36.
 We can for instance check that the search procedure succeeds in finding the swap-Typed derivation we had written down as Example 13.
 Because σ and τ are abstract in the following snippet, the equality test checking that σ is equal to itself and so is τ does not reduce and we need to rewrite by the proof eq-diag that the equality test always succeeds in this kind of situation:

-'''

-swapChecked : \forall \sigma \tau \rightarrow check [] ((\sigma \otimes \tau) \rightarrow (\tau \otimes \sigma)) swap \equiv yes ([] , swapTyped) swapChecked \sigma \tau rewrite eq-diag \tau | eq-diag \sigma = refl
+''' 416 swapChecked : \forall \sigma \tau \rightarrow check [] ((\sigma \otimes \tau) ~ (\tau \otimes \sigma)) swap

-'''
+417 ≡ yes ([], swapTyped)

+418 swapChecked \sigma \tau rewrite eq-diag \tau \mid eq-diag \sigma = refl '''